engpetermwangi/personal-blog/src/contents/scroll-to-text-fragment.md

 Recently, Google Search has been returning some search results with such encoded links.
 It also works out well when you are sharing a link to particular text fragment.
 Try it out!

 <aside>
-⚠️ Currently not supported in Firefox.
+❗️Currently not supported in Firefox.
 </aside>